Umbrella Insurance for Auto: Extra Liability Protection Explained

 • Number of vehicles and drivers in the household

-• Teen drivers on the policy
+• Teen drivers or high-risk drivers on the policy

 • Driving history and claims record